kyma-project/kyma-environment-broker/docs/contributor/04-10-workflows.md

 The workflow:
-- Checks if the KEB chart is rendered by Helm
+- Checks if the KEB chart is rendered successfully by Helm
 - Fetches the **last-k3s-versions** tag versions of k3s releases
 - Prepares the **last-k3s-versions** k3s clusters with the Docker registries using the list of versions from the previous step
 - Creates required namespaces
-- Installs required dependencies by the KEB charts
+- Installs required dependencies by the KEB
-- Installs the KEB chart in the k3s cluster using helm install
+- Installs the KEB chart in the k3s cluster using `helm install`
 - Waits for all tests to finish